 Become a North Carolina notary public with Notary Rotary, Inc.

-North Carolina Notaries Public eligibility criteria (N.C.G.S.
-Chapter 10B) include:
+North Carolina notary public eligibility criteria (N.C.G.S.
+Chapter 10B) includes:

 - Be at least 18 years of age or legally emancipated as defined in Article 35 of Chapter 7B of the General Statutes.

 - Reside or have a regular place of work or business in North Carolina